salesforcecli/plugin-data/messages/exportApi.md

 # soqlMalformed

-The provided SOQL is malformed: %s
+The provided SOQL query is malformed: %s

 # soqlMalformedAction

-Check the SOQL syntax and try again.
+Check the SOQL query syntax and try again.

 # dataExportRecordCount